-A five-part series exploring what it means to make drone technology make sense under Part 107
+A three-part series exploring what it means to make drone technology make sense under Part 107

 Energy companies need to monitor thousands of miles of pipelines, tank farms, transmission lines and other assets in order to determine how and when maintenance activities need to be performed.
 The sheer size and scope of managing this infrastructure means that the ability to automate tasks related to performing such inspections will create incredible efficiencies.
 This is one reason why the energy sector as a whole is quickly adopting drones.

 With the energy sector representing basically a recession-proof market and renewable energy sources capturing a fast-growing share of that market, opportunities for technological advancement and the adoption of drones will undoubtedly grow.
 By using Part 107 to their advantage, drone consultants can capitalize on these regulation changes, just as they have in other sectors like agriculture.